tomkimpson/Argus/docs/joss/paper.md

 # Summary

+`Argus` is a high-performance Python package for detecting and characterizing gravitational waves in pulsar timing array (PTA) data.
+The package provides a complete Bayesian inference framework based on state-space models, using Kalman filtering for efficient likelihood evaluation.

+`Argus` leverages the JAX library [@jax2018github] for just-in-time (JIT) compilation, vectorization, parallelization, GPU/TPU acceleration, and end-to-end automatic differentiation of the entire filtering and likelihood pipeline.
+This enables efficient gradient-based samplers such as the No-U-Turn Sampler (NUTS), facilitating robust analysis of the complex, high-dimensional datasets characteristic of modern PTA experiments.

+# Statement of need

 Pulsar timing arrays (PTAs) are among the most sensitive detectors for nanohertz gravitational waves, monitoring the precise arrival times of radio pulses from millisecond pulsars across the sky.
-The detection and characterization of gravitational wave signals in PTA data presents significant computational challenges due to the complex correlations between pulsars, the stochastic nature of the signals, and the high-dimensional parameter spaces involved in Bayesian inference. `Argus` addresses these challenges by implementing a state-space framework for PTA analysis, leveraging JAX [@jax2018github] for high-performance computing and automatic differentiation, combined with advanced Kalman filtering techniques for efficient likelihood evaluation.
+The detection and characterization of gravitational wave signals in PTA data presents significant computational challenges due to the complex correlations between pulsars, the stochastic nature of the signals, and the high-dimensional parameter spaces involved in Bayesian inference.

-# Statement of need
+The recent discovery of a nanohertz stochastic gravitational-wave background (GWB) by PTA collaborations [@2023ApJ...951L...8A; @2023arXiv230616214A] is a landmark result.

+The primary analysis technique relies on measuring the Hellings-Downs spatial cross-correlation pattern in timing data [@hellings1983gravitational].

+As with any major discovery, independent verification through alternative and complementary methods is crucial.

+State-space methods provide a powerful alternative framework.
+Instead of operating in the frequency domain, they model the temporal evolution of the system's hidden states (e.g., pulsar spin fluctuations and GW effects) and use a Kalman filter [@kalman1960new] for recursive state estimation.
+This approach offers a favourable time-domain likelihood calculation that scales linearly with the number of observations.

 Pulsar timing array analysis requires sophisticated statistical methods to extract weak gravitational wave signals from noisy timing residuals.
 Traditional approaches often struggle with the computational demands of high-dimensional Bayesian inference and the complex correlation structures inherent in gravitational wave signatures, such as the Hellings-Downs correlation pattern [@hellings1983gravitational].
-The state-space formulation provides a natural framework for modeling the temporal evolution of stochastic processes in PTAs, enabling efficient recursive estimation through Kalman filtering [@kalman1960new].

 `Argus` fills a critical gap in the PTA analysis ecosystem by providing a modern, high-performance implementation of state-space methods specifically designed for gravitational wave detection.
 The package leverages JAX's just-in-time compilation, automatic differentiation, and GPU acceleration capabilities to handle the computational intensity of PTA Bayesian inference.
 The mathematical framework separates different physical processes (gravitational waves, pulsar spin noise, and timing model parameters) into manageable blocks, exploiting sparsity for computational efficiency while maintaining full correlations where physically necessary.

+`Argus` fills a critical gap in the PTA analysis ecosystem by providing a modern, high-performance, and open-source implementation of these methods.
+By leveraging JAX, it overcomes the significant computational challenges of high-dimensional Bayesian inference in PTA data analysis.
+The package has already been successfully applied to mock data challenges and research projects [@kimpson2024a; @kimpson2024b; @kimpson2025], demonstrating its readiness for cutting-edge gravitational wave science.

 The package has already been successfully applied to several research projects [@kimpson2024a; @kimpson2024b; @kimpson2025], demonstrating its utility for both mock data challenges (such as the International Pulsar Timing Array Mock Data Challenge) and ongoing research at major gravitational wave research institutions. `Argus` is designed to serve both researchers conducting cutting-edge PTA science and students learning gravitational wave data analysis techniques.

-# Implementation
+The state-space formulation provides a natural framework for modeling the temporal evolution of stochastic processes in PTAs, enabling efficient recursive estimation through Kalman filtering [@kalman1960new].

+SMBHBs that emit GWs with sufficiently large amplitudes may be resolvable individually with PTAs \citep{Jenet2004,Sesana2010,Yardley2010,Babak2012,2013CQGra..30v4004E,Zhu2014PPTA,Zhu10, Babak2016,Zhupulsarterms,2023arXiv230616226A,Arzoumanian2023}.
+State-space algorithms are a promising and complementary approach to standard PTA cross-correlation analyses for GWs from individual SMBHBs \citep{KimpsonPTA1,KimpsonPTA2}.
+PTA state-space algorithms use a Kalman filter \citep{Kalman1,Meyers2021,Melatos2023} to track the intrinsic rotational state of the pulsars in the array.
+The optimal estimate of the state-space evolution provided by the Kalman filter is combined with a Bayesian nested sampler \citep{Skilling,Ashton2022} to infer the time invariant parameters of a single-source GW and calculate the Bayesian evidence for models with and without the GW present.
+State-space algorithms disentangle GW-induced modulations in every PTA pulsar's spin frequency from other fluctuations by tracking the actual, measured, time-ordered, random realisation of the intrinsic, achromatic timing noise in every PTA pulsar \citep[e.g.][]{Shannon2010,Lasky2015,Caballero2016,Goncharov2021} by harnessing the adaptive gain of the Kalman filter \citep{Kalman1,zarchan2000fundamentals}.
+In contrast, traditional PTA algorithms average over the ensemble of admissible timing noise realisations when inferring the noise power spectral density (PSD). \newline

+Argus matures and formalizes the state-space methodology that was successfully applied in prior research and mock data challenges [@kimpson2024a; @kimpson2024b; @kimpson2025], demonstrating its readiness for cutting-edge gravitational wave science.

+`Argus` has been successfully applied to several research projects, with results published in peer-reviewed literature [@kimpson2024a; @kimpson2024b; @kimpson2025].
+These applications demonstrate the package's effectiveness for: T

+he state-space approach implemented in `Argus` offers several advantages over traditional frequency-domain methods, particularly in handling non-stationary processes and incorporating physical prior information about signal evolution.

+- **Mock data analysis**: Successful application to International Pulsar Timing Array Mock Data Challenges
+- **Method validation**: Comparison with traditional PTA analysis approaches
+- **Parameter estimation**: Robust inference of gravitational wave and pulsar noise parameters
+- **Model comparison**: Bayesian evidence calculation for model selection

+`Argus` includes comprehensive unit tests covering core functionality including Kalman filter operations, state-space model construction, and Bayesian inference workflows.
+The testing suite validates numerical accuracy against analytical solutions where available and ensures compatibility with both CPU and GPU execution environments.
+Continuous integration workflows maintain code quality and compatibility across different Python versions and hardware configurations.

 ## State-Space Framework